daviddhong/AndroidCarPoolRider/README.md

 * Java

 ## Development Requirements
-* To use the map feature in the app, you need to create a Mapbox account in order to create and use the randomly generated key.
+* To use the map feature in the app, you need to create a Mapbox account in order to create and use the randomly generated key, as well as a google firebase account to store the database.

 ## Demo
 * This is how the rider can post a ticket: